Antonio Bisaglia: Biography

 He was born in Rovigo on 31 March 1929 to a railway worker.
 He entered Azione Cattolica and in 1951 became national counsellor of Christian Democracy's youth movement.
-Bisaglia graduated in law at the University of Padua and would begin working as an insurer.
+Bisaglia graduated in law at the University of Padua and began working as an insurer.

 Political career

 In 1963 Bisaglia was elected for DC in the Italian Chamber of Deputies, a position he held until 1979, when he became a Senator.
 He was confirmed in the Italian Senate at the 1983 general elections.
-Bisaglia held government positions for some eight years starting from 1972: he was Minister of Agriculture in Rumor V Cabinet, Minister of State Controlled Agencies in Moro IV, Moro V, Andreotti III, IV and V cabinets, and Minister of Industry in the first and second Cossiga governments, as well as in Forlani government of 1980.
+Bisaglia held government positions for some eight years starting from 1972: he was Minister of Agriculture in Rumor V Cabinet, Minister of State Controlled Agencies in Moro IV, Moro V, Andreotti III, IV and V cabinets, and Minister of Industry in the first and second Cossiga governments, as well as in the Forlani government of 1980.

 Bisaglia began his national career as a collaborator and assistant of fellow Veneto DC politician Mariano Rumor.
 The alliance between the two fell in 1975, when Bisaglia, with the help of Flaminio Piccoli (DC leader from Trentino), put Rumor among the minority in the Dorotei faction within DC (which Rumor had himself founded).
-Bisaglia would gain a reputation of being a skilled organizer and leader of the Christian Democrats.
+Bisaglia would gain a reputation for being a skilled organizer and leader of the Christian Democrats.
 Facing pressure from the growing interest in northern regionalism, he attempted to incorporate the movement into the DC structure through a model based on the Christian Social Union in Bavaria, but several of his fellow Christian Democrats opposed it.
 Other Christian Democrats would later take up the cause and, in many cases, join the Liga Veneta.

 In 1980, following revelations from the Italian Social Movement senator Giorgio Pisanò, Bisaglia became embroiled in a scandal connected to oil affairs, together with Sereno Freato, former secretary of Aldo Moro (DC national leader – as well as main member of the Dorotei – and Italy's prime minister, who had been killed by the Red Brigades in 1978).
 During a session of the Italian Parliament, Pisanò read a letter by political gossip journalist Mino Pecorelli in which he asked for money from Bisaglia.
 Pecorelli had been killed by the Mafia a few years before, and was also involved in the Moro affair, as well as in numerous others connected to DC leader Giulio Andreotti, the masonic lodge Propaganda 2, and the Italian Secret Services.
 DC forced Bisaglia to resign from the government in December 1980.